-This popular program, offered once a month at the beautiful IPC retreat center, begins Friday at 2 p.m. and continues through Saturday at 4 p.m.
-Space is limited and the rooms fill quickly – please see the calendar for upcoming dates.
+This popular program, offered once a month at the beautiful IPC retreat center or via Zoom, begins on a Friday at 2 p.m. and continues through Saturday at 4 p.m.
+Space is limited and if held onsite, the rooms fill quickly – please see the calendar for upcoming dates.

 Our program offers sessions of various modalities which include individual or community Acupuncture; Conflict Coaching and Reconciliation; Couples and Family Counseling; Cupping; Lymphatic Drainage; Massage; Spiritual Healing; Stretching/Yoga classes; Sufi practices and Writing from the Heart.

-The schedule begins Friday afternoon, at 2 p.m.
-Attendees check into the Retreat Center, where overnight accommodations include comfortable single or double rooms.
+When held onsite, the schedule begins Friday with check in at the Retreat Center, where overnight accommodations include comfortable single or double rooms.
 An afternoon of your previously scheduled sessions follows.

 Dinner is served on Friday at 6:30 p.m.
 Enjoy a group teaching in the evening, and then spend the night at the IPC retreat center.